 Specialized Search Tools

-These search tools focus on a specific topic or region.
-Their
+specialized databases which focus on a specific topic or region.

 section, I highlight some of these databases to illustrate

-how these databases can contain a wealth of a data that cannot be reached by
+how these databases can contain a wealth of data that cannot be reached by

 You are invited to try some of these specialized resources.
 When you

 get the results from one of these sites, think if you would have been able